AdobeDocs/adobe-dev-console/src/pages/guides/projects/approval.md

 There are three different approval processes within Adobe Developer Console, depending on the type of application that you have built:

 1. **App Builder applications:** Projects built using the App Builder template are built by an organization for use within that organization.
-Therefore, App Builder applications require approvals by the enterprise organization administrator only.
+Therefore, App Builder applications require approvals by the System administrator role only.
 Please follow the approval process for [App Builder applications](#app-builder-applications-approval-process) outlined in this document.

 2. **Applications for publication:** Building an application for distribution to general users on the Adobe Exchange requires approval from the Adobe Review team before it can be published.
 Please refer to the [applications for publication](#applications-for-publication) approval process outlined in this document.